geeknoid/Undertaker/README.md

 * `--verbose` lets you specify that the program should output progress reports as it runs.
 This is useful for understanding what the tool is doing and how long it will take to complete.

+* `--quiet` lets disables all console output, except for errors and warnings.

 * `-csv` switch some of the output files from JSON format to CSV format.